 Philosophically - Is it part of their story of how they see themselves?

-As you would expect a creative agency which addresses these areas significantly improves the campaigns chance of success.
+As you would expect a creative agency which addresses these areas significantly improves the chance of success for any advertising campaign.

 3. What is Data Telling Us?

-Social media offers real-time data performance metrics.
-The creative agency content is no longer subjective on performance.
-The linkage is binary.
+Social media platforms offer close to real-time data performance metrics.
+Creative agency content is no longer subjective.